AninditaBasu/parchment-docs/topics/example.md

 1. Place the pouch inside the glass bottle and seal it.
 1. Determine the time of the next high tide by referring to the [tides table](reference).
 1. At the next high tide, walk out to the sea and throw the glass bottle out as far as you can.

-The tide will carry the bottle out to the high sea and deposit it at the shore of the receiver.
-Wait for a reply.

 **Definition list**